Congratulations on your engagement!

 If there is more than one wedding during a weekend couples must co-operate over the sharing of flowers and agree a colour scheme.
 Please get in touch with the Church Office, at an early stage, so that you can be put in contact with each other.

 Three pedestal stands of flowers must be left in church after the wedding for the enjoyment of our congregation and many visitors.
 Other smaller arrangements may be removed.
 When we have a festival ie Christmas, Harvest, Remembrance etc the flowers are left in Church for at least two Sundays.

-Before you make any arrangements about flowers in the Priory it is very important that you contact Mrs Lorna Freegard, 01943 607907, either to discuss your requirements or to confirm that you are using an external florist, so that our regular flower arrangers know when to remove the old flowers and our team can be asked to stand down.
+Before you make any arrangements about flowers in the Priory it is very important that you contact Mrs Lorna Freegard to either discuss your requirements or to confirm you are using an external florist.
+Our regular flower arrangers then know when to remove the old flowers ready for your own florist.

 What are the guidelines for wedding photographers?

 We want to ensure that you have all the photographs you need to provide a full record of your great day and that the service is truly memorable for the right reasons, and not interrupted unnecessarily.
-Therefore we have one simple rule: photography is restricted to one professional photographer plus an assistant.
-Please ask your photographer to liaise with the officiating minister in advance.
+Therefore we have one simple rule: photography is restricted to one professional photographer, with an assistant if required, (appropriately dressed), who is expected to liaise with the officiating minister in advance.
 The congregation is not allowed to take photographs or videos during the service.
 Please make sure they are aware of this beforehand.

 Can we have a video photographer?